patison5/patison5/README.md

 📝 Getting a Master's degree in applied mathematics

 🌟 Main languages: Swift, Python
-🚩 Have experience with languages: JavaScript, Nodejs, PHP, C++, Java, C#, Shell 🔭 I have a strong interest in IOS Development
+🚩 Have experience with: JavaScript, Nodejs, PHP, C++, Java, C#, Shell 🔭 I have a strong interest in IOS Development
 💖 Very open and ready to contact person.
 💻 Not smoking, but ready to start after every complie... =)